 The WCC certification is also one of the only wound care certifications that almost all healthcare professionals can take.
 Rather than having specific licensure inclusions, the WCC is open to any RN, LPN, LVN, NP, PA, PT, OT, MD, DO, and DPM with an active, unrestricted license.

 Since the WCC wound certification exam can be taken by almost anyone in the medical field, it may be a great place to build your basics and confidence.
-Overall requirements also make this certification easier to get.
-Many wound care certifications require both clinical experience AND educational courses before you fully qualify, but the WCC can be achieved using one or the other.
-The WCC certification is offered by the NAWCO.
+Overall experience requirements also make this certification easier to get.
+The WCC certification is offered by the NAWCO; NAWCO requires professionals to have at least two years of full-time wound care experience or four years of part-time experience in addition to taking an educational course to apply.
+WoundEducators’ courses can qualify as the educational component to meet your WCC application requirements.

 How Hard is the CWS Wound Care Certification?

 The accredited CWS Certified Wound Specialist is another exam to research when asking “How hard is wound care certification?”.
 Many find the CWS to be the hardest wound care certification to pass.
 Currently, only 60% of people who take the CWS exam pass on the first try.
 There are 150 questions on the CWS certification exam.
 25 of the 150 exam questions are non-graded.
 The current passing score for the CWS Wound Care Specialist certification exam is 87/125.

 While the score is subject to change, it has only been changed once in the past five years.
 The minimum score is based on on the current ABWM established passing point.
 This passing point is documented by a qualified technical report.
 Psychometric principles and professional suggestions for any adjustments to the recommended passing point are documented by the Board.
 The Examination Committee meets two to three times a year to review the exam for validation and ensure the items in the test meet the job delineation study.